Table of contents

 - There might be swelling as the body releases chemicals to mend the damaged tissues.
 Utilising coban and tubigrip can help alleviate this inflammation.

 Recovery and Rehabilitation

 - Silicone application to the scar can help reduce excessive scarring.

-- Active movement is introduced to the injured area.
-Protected forces will be placed along the tendon to help the tendon fibres align themselves and mature.
+- Introducing gentle movement to the injured region begins.
+Controlled forces are applied to the tendon to enable its fibres to align and mature.

-- Your splint is worn for five to six weeks, except in therapy sessions.
+- A splint is worn, except during therapy sessions.

 - Starting from the fourth week, light functional activities, not exceeding 1kg, are introduced to strengthen the tendon.

 - The splint remains in use for a total of five to six weeks.